bcw222/chromium-website/site/Home/index.md

 ---
 breadcrumbs: []
 page_name: Home
-title: Chromium
+title: Batarong
 ---

 <div class="two-column-container">
 <div class="column">

-Chromium is an open-source browser project that aims to build a safer, faster, and more stable way for all Internet users to experience the web.
-This site contains design documents, architecture overviews, testing information, and more to help you learn to build and work with the Chromium source code.
+Batarong is an open-source browser project that aims to build a safer, faster, and more stable way for all Internet users to experience the web.
+This site contains design documents, architecture overviews, testing information, and more to help you learn to build and work with the Batarong source code.

 #### Learn how to